tynopet/homework/homework-60/wb_page14.md

 4.
     Hello everybody!
 My name is Shane Towers.
 I was a teacher, but at the moment I took a year off to finish my Master's Degree.
 I didn't start working with children until 2005, but now I love it.
     Today I'm going to talk about Theatre of the Oppressed.
 I first saw the name when I was looking through some articles for my degree.
-I was reading the article about drama in education and suddenly the name jumped out at me: "Theatre of the Oppressed".
+I was reading an article about drama in education and suddenly the name jumped out at me: "Theatre of the Oppressed".
 In my country, the theatre isn't usually for or about oppressed; it's for rich or middle-class people.
-I want to find out more...
+I wanted to find out more...

 5.
     1. I did a lot of research before I got my degree.
     2. A year ago she got up a new hobby: acting.
 Then she took a part in her first play.
     3. Last night we did some work on the proposal and then we went for a meal.
-    4. Can you take me a favour?
+    4. Can you do me a favour?
 Can you help me to do this test?
-    5. You go after your father.
+    5. You took after your father.
 I hope you don't get grey when you're twenty-five, too.
     6. Eventually, I took off Jane because she always got angry for no reason.

 6.